praneybehl/weather-app/README.md

 - Global state management and caching API calls for **Performance**, and **Scalability**.

-- Styling using [styled-components](https://styled-components.com/) & design-system using [styled-system](https://styled-system.com/) for Responsive user interface
+- Styling using [styled-components](https://styled-components.com/) & design-system using [styled-system](https://styled-system.com/) for **Responsive** user interface.

 - **Code splitting** and Dynamic loading based on page routes bundled into individual javascript chunk files to **Speed up initial load times** and improve **Performance** by building smaller bundle files sizes.

 - Use of Typescript for strong & static type checking, unit tests, es-lint, prettier and git-commit hook with [Husky](https://github.com/typicode/husky) for delivering **Consistency** and **Reliability**.

 - Conventional-Commit messages to improve **Readability** of commit message and **Automatic Changelogs Generation** for semantic versioning and Release notes.
-See **CHANGELOG.md** for sample.
+See [CHANGELOG.md](https://github.com/praneybehl/weather-app/blob/master/CHANGELOG.md) for sample.

 - **Continuous Integration and Deployment** using Netlify.